-The Hub will consider making a DHP to all claimants who meet the qualifying criteria set out in this policy.
-All applications will be treated on their individual merits and the Hub will seek, through operation of this policy to:
+The Welfare Support team will consider making a DHP to all claimants who meet the qualifying criteria set out in this policy.
+All applications will be treated on their individual merits and the team will seek, through operation of this policy to:

-- Help those adversely affected by the government's Welfare Reform programme. - Reduce homelessness and alleviate poverty. - Help claimants through personal crises and difficult events. - Support vulnerable residents in the local community.

-- Support vulnerable young residents in the local community in the transition to adult life. - Keep families together. - Safeguard Hartlepool residents in their own homes. - Encourage Hartlepool residents to obtain and sustain employment. - Assist Hartlepool residents to obtain and sustain tenancies. - Help those who are trying to improve their circumstance.
+- Help those adversely affected by the government's Welfare Reform programme - Reduce homelessness and alleviate poverty - Help claimants through personal crises and difficult events - Support vulnerable residents in the local community - Support vulnerable young residents in the local community in the transition to adult life - Keep families together - Safeguard Hartlepool residents in their own homes - Encourage Hartlepool residents to obtain and sustain employment - Assist Hartlepool residents to obtain and sustain tenancies - Help those who are trying to improve their circumstances.

-The DHP scheme is seen by the Hub to be a short term emergency fund.
-It cannot and should not be considered as means of circumventing current or future entitlement restrictions set out in Housing Benefit/ Localised Council Tax Reduction Schemes and Universal Credit legislation.
-DHP should be seen as part of an overall action plan to make changes to a tenants' financial/ housing situation.
+The DHP scheme is a short term emergency fund.
+It cannot and should not be considered as a means of circumventing current or future entitlement restrictions set out in Housing Benefit/ Localised Council Tax Reduction Schemes and Universal Credit legislation.
+DHP should be seen as part of an overall action plan to make changes to a tenants' financial and/or housing situation.

-Careful scrutiny and financial management of the DHP fund will ensure that funds are available throughout the year to support DHP claimants where appropriate and to direct the extra funding towards DHP claimants who have a new or greater shortfall to meet due to the changes from Welfare reforms listed above.
+Careful scrutiny and financial management of the DHP fund will ensure that funds are available throughout the year to support DHP claimants where appropriate.
+Funding will be targeted at vulnerable residents and is available to all those adversely affected by welfare reform.